tower-rs/tower/guides/inventing-service.md

 This provides a quite nice separation of concerns.
 We were able to add a timeout without changing any of our existing code.

-Lets add one more feature in this way.
+Let's add one more feature in this way.
 Imagine we're building a JSON API and would therefore like a `Content-Type: application/json` header on all responses.
-We can wrap `handler_with_timeout` in a similar way and modify the response like
+We can wrap `handler_with_timeout` in a similar way, and modify the response like
 so:

 ```rust